ncatlab/nlab-content/pages/8/1/9/4/4918/content.md

 John Martin Elliott Hyland is Professor in Mathematical Logic in the University of Cambridge, and is a Fellow of King's College, Cambridge.
-Hyland is  known for work on the effective topos (within topos theory), on the lambda-calculus and on game semantics.
+Hyland is  known for work on the [[effective topos]] (within [[topos theory]]), on the [[lambda-calculus]] and on [[game semantics]].

-His  main research interests are in the following.
+His  main research interests are in the following:

 *  Mathematical Logic: Lambda Calculus, Recursion Theory, Realizability, Proof Theory, Linear Logic.